symfony/symfony-docs/reference/constraints/DateTime.rst

 DateTime
 ========

-Validates that a value is a valid "datetime", meaning either a ``DateTime`` object or a string (or an object that can be cast into a string) that follows a specific format.
+Validates that a value is a valid "datetime", meaning a string (or an object that can be cast into a string) that follows a specific format.

 +----------------+------------------------------------------------------------------------+
 | Applies to     | :ref:`property or method <validation-property-target>`                 |